giovannianguiano1/DH110-F22-Gio/assignment06/README.md

 ## Impression Testing

 I showed my product to the same person I did contextual interviews with.
 First, I did a 5 second test and showed the design for 5 seconds.
-After the 5 second test, I asked him for his first impressions and what he could remember about the website.
-The following are his first impressions:
+After the 5 second test, I asked them for their first impressions and what they could remember about the website.
+The following are their first impressions:

 ### 5-second-test findings